dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Config Best Practices
 ---------------------

-1. Set your log level to an appropriate level:
+1. Set your log level (LOG_LEVEL) to an appropriate level:

    a.
-Debug is the most verbose and is useful when you are troubleshooting
+DEBUG is the most verbose and is useful when you are troubleshooting
       problems
    b.
-Info is the default level
+INFO is the default level
    c.
-Warning only logs warnings, error, or critical events
+WARNING only logs warnings, error, or critical events
    d.
-Error only logs errors or critical events
+ERROR only logs errors or critical events
    e.
-Critical is the least verbose and is rarely used
+CRITICAL is the least verbose and is rarely used

 2. Log output will be written to a log file as well as shown on the screen.
    Reviewing the log files to verify that all your processes ran cleanly is